SebiSomu/fusee/README.md

 Core auto-imports are declared in `framework/auto-imports.d.ts`.
 Application-owned services, components, stores, actions, router APIs, utilities, and types should be imported explicitly.

 ---

+## Comet

+Fusee SSR module has a special package too - Comet: a HTMX-style package which is intended to be used in SSR-only builds to swap html content without a full page reload.
+It uses the same reactivity engine as the core engine, so you can use signals, computed, and effects in your Comet components too.

+It can be installed from the CLI after installing the SSR engine (default: not installed).

 ## Performance Benchmarks